 - The road procedure remains the same as per usual.
-The hunters cannot be closer than 1.5 km from the mine site. - The road will be closed if there are more than 50 caribou from the road. - Agnico Eagle will be informing the community members through its Facebook pages and over the radio when the road will be closed due to caribou migration.
+The hunters cannot be closer than 1.5 km from the mine site. - Road closures will be managed as per approved procedures and in collaboration with local authorities. - Agnico Eagle will be informing the community members through its Facebook pages and over the radio when the road will be closed due to caribou migration.

-WHAT ARE THE DRY-CARGO AND VESSELS QUANTITY?
+WHAT ARE THE DRY-CARGO AND VESSELS OUANTITY?